How can you Prepare for Winter?

 Treat yourself and Treat your Lungs

 Probably the best thing you can do to ward off the damaging effects of winter on your COPD is to seek a progressive treatment plan.
 Completing COPD exercises and being on a strict diet can help slow the progression of your disease, and prescription medicine can also be helpful.
 However, there are very few ways to regain lung function.
-The Lung Institute is one of the few locations in the nation that offer stem cell therapy to treat COPD.
-The stem cells used by the Lung Institute are autologous, which means they come from the patient’s own body.
-The stem cells are extracted from bone marrow or the patient’s own blood (venous) depending on the patient’s current condition and health history.
-Adult stem cells have the capacity to form many types of differentiated cells, so when the stem cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
+The Lung Health Institute is one of the few locations in the nation that offer cellular therapy to treat COPD.
+The cells used by the Lung Health Institute are autologous, which means they come from the patient’s own body.
+The cells are extracted from bone marrow or the patient’s own blood (venous) depending on the patient’s current condition and health history.
+Adult cells have the capacity to form many types of differentiated cells, so when the cells are returned to the patient, they will target the damaged tissue, which leads to improved lung function in patients with a chronic lung disease.
 The minimally invasive, outpatient stem cell procedures are changing lives by helping patients breathe easier.